ShengrenHuang/Counting-Problem2/README.md

 # Counting-Problem2

 In this exercise, we plan to adopt the algorithm from [1] to implement the vehicle tracking algorithm using YOLO (You Only Look Once) [2] and Deep Sort (Simple online and Realtime Tracking) [3] in order to solve the vehicle counting problem via learning methodology.
-Unfortunately, we fail to establish the development environment for python running CUDA and sort of machine learning tools due to unexpected hardware limitations.
+Unfortunately, we fail to establish the development environment for python running CUDA and sort of machine learning tools due to unexpected hardware limitations (we will fix it up soon).
+Nevertheless,

+With the help of [Notebook](https://colab.research.google.com/drive/15pgDMnvXa-ZgGMeZkbbpg-gqa5Nttfi3?usp=sharing "link") (google colab) from [1], we can see the glamorous benefit providing by YOLO and Deep Sort.